Joao-Az/Replication/README.md

 - Business use case presentation.

 # Dependencies
-- The dependencies (or rather dependency) are already integrated within the virtual environment, however, one can refer to them through the requirements.txt;
+- The dependencies can be refered through the requirements.txt;
+    - schedule == 1.2.2
 - The python version used throughout this project was Python 3.12.4.

 # Tree